-On March 29, 2019, the Compensation Committee granted performance-vesting restricted stock units to the Named Executive Officers.
-These performance-vesting restricted stock units vest in three annual installments on each of March 30, 2020, March 30, 2021 and March 30, 2022, subject to the Company achieving annual pre-tax income and operating cash flow goals (the "Annual Goals") pre-established by the Compensation Committee for the applicable four-quarter period (a "Performance Year") ending on the last day of fiscal 2020, 2021 and 2022, respectively, consistent with the performance measurement period for outstanding performance vesting restricted stock units granted previously.
+On March 27, 2020, the Compensation Committee granted performance-vesting restricted stock units to Mr. Nielsen in line with the Company's pay-for-performance goals.
+For Mr. Nielsen, these performance-vesting restricted stock units vest in three annual installments on each of March 30, 2021, March 30, 2022 and March 30, 2023, subject to the Company achieving annual pre-tax income and operating cash flow goals (the "Annual Goals") pre-established by the Compensation Committee for the applicable four-quarter period (a "Performance Year") ending on the last day of fiscal 2021, 2022 and 2023, respectively, consistent with the performance measurement period for outstanding performance vesting restricted stock units granted previously.
 We believe the use of annual operating performance goals demonstrates our commitment to pay-for-performance objectives as it keeps our executives focused on delivering results year-over-year that are aligned with enhancing shareholder value.
 As discussed below, in addition to the performance units earned when Annual Goals are met, each year the Named Executive Officers have the opportunity to earn supplemental restricted stock units if the Company achieves cumulative qualifying earnings and operating cash flow ratio goals based on the previous three applicable four-quarter periods (the "Three-Year Goals").
 Upon the satisfaction of the relevant vesting requirements discussed below, each performance-vesting restricted stock unit is settled for one share of Company common stock.

-The awards of performance-vesting restricted stock units granted to the Named Executive Officers for fiscal 2020 totaled \$3,394,093 in aggregate share value, based on the grant date fair value as of March 29, 2019.
-The Named Executive Officers received the following percentages of their respective base salaries in the form of performance vesting restricted stock units: Mr. Nielsen, 92%; Mr. Estes, 151%; Mr. DeFerrari, 132%; Mr. Horton, 66% and Mr. Urness, 86%.
+The awards of performance-vesting restricted stock units granted to Mr. Nielsen for fiscal 2021 totaled \$824,140 in aggregate share value, based on the grant date fair value as of March 27, 2020.
+Mr. Nielsen received 78% of his respective base salary in the form of performance vesting restricted stock units.
+These percentage calculations related to fiscal 2021 were based upon the executive officer's approved base salary, which does not reflect any temporary Covid-19 related reductions.

-For the annual performance unit awards granted in fiscal 2020 to vest, the Company's operating earnings with respect to the performance awards (before asset impairments, performance unit compensation, amounts recorded for changes to the Company's capital structure (debt or equity), including premium or other amounts associated with the extinguishment, modification or termination of debt and debt-related agreements, and amounts associated with the issuance of new debt or equity instruments, and the impact of certain accounting charges and amounts for amortization of debt discount) (the "Performance Awards Operating Earnings") for the relevant Performance Year must exceed certain pre-established targets, which are set forth as a percentage of contract revenue.
+For the annual performance unit awards granted in fiscal 2021 to vest, the Company's operating earnings with respect to the performance awards (before asset impairments, performance unit compensation, amounts recorded for changes to the Company's capital structure (debt or equity), including premium or other amounts associated with the extinguishment, modification or termination of debt and debt-related agreements, and amounts associated with the issuance of new debt or equity instruments, and the impact of certain accounting charges and amounts for amortization of debt discount) (the "Performance Awards Operating Earnings") for the relevant Performance Year must exceed certain pre-established targets, which are set forth as a percentage of contract revenue.
 If Performance Awards Operating Earnings exceed the pre-established threshold target, the potential annual payout is determined based upon the ratio of operating cash flow to qualifying net income that is achieved for the relevant Performance Year.
 The components of the Annual Goals and the potential vesting percentage and annual payout of performance-vesting restricted stock units are set forth in the following table:

-Performance Year Qualifying Performance Awards Operating Earnings Potential Vesting Percentage (1) Performance Year Ratio of Operating Cash Flow to Qualifying Net Income (2) Award Payout Percentage 2.5% or less of Contract revenue None Less than 0.25 75% 5.0% or more of Contract revenue 100% 1.0 or greater 100%
+Performance Year Qualifying Performance Awards Operating Earnings Potential Vesting Percentage (1) Performance Year Ratio of Operating Cash Flow to Qualifying Net Income (2) Award Payout Percentage 1.0% or less of Contract revenue None Less than 0.25 75% 3.0% or more of Contract revenue 100% 1.0 or greater 100%

-For qualifying Performance Awards Operating Earnings between 2.5% and 5.0% of contract revenue, the percentage of the potential award vesting is interpolated between 0% and 100%.
+(1) For qualifying Performance Awards Operating Earnings between 1.0% and 3.0% of contract revenue, the percentage of the potential award vesting is interpolated between 0% and 100%.